 Although corporate politics no longer piss me off, other things end up filling the void.
 For example, drivers who decide to double park on a busy street in rush hour traffic really piss me off now.
 So do dog owners who let their dogs poop in front of my house and don’t pick up after them.
 In the past, I could only allocate a small amount of annoyance to such incidences.

-Despite not being permanently happier after publishing, I’m still proud Buy This, Not That will help readers develop more wealth and make more optimal decisions.
-You can pick up a copy on Amazon today.
+Despite not being permanently happier after publishing, I'm still proud Buy This, Not That will help readers develop more wealth and make more optimal decisions.
+I've also decided to write at least another book with Portfolio Penguin as well.

 Instead of being permanently at a happier level, I’m simply no longer as annoyed at things as frequently.
 Further, the volatility around my steady state of happiness is lower.
 In other words, I’ve mellowed out.
 That said, don’t offend me because I still enjoy a really good fight!